walshbr/walshbr.github.io/pages/cv.md

 * "<a href="{{ root_url }}/blog/collation/">Collation and Writing Pedagogy</a>", under the "Text Analysis" keyword in <a href="https://digitalpedagogy.commons.mla.org/keywords/text-analysis/"><em>Digital Pedagogy in the Humanities: Concepts, Models, and Experiments</em></a> (forthcoming)
 * "Prism," under the "Poetry" keyword in <a href="https://digitalpedagogy.commons.mla.org/keywords/poetry/"><em>Digital Pedagogy in the Humanities: Concepts, Models, and Experiments</em></a> (forthcoming)
+* "The Three-Speed Problem in Digital Humanities Pedagogy", _Debates in Digital Humanities Pedagogy_ (under review).
-* "Workshopping the Workshop: Moving Your Sessions Beyond Buttonology," Digital Library Pedagogy Cookbook (forthcoming).
+* LeBlanc, Z., & Walsh, B. (2019).
+Workshopping the Workshop: Moving Your Sessions Beyond Buttonology.
+In #DLFTeach Toolkit: Lesson Plans for Digital Library Instruction (1st ed.). https://doi.org/10.21428/65a6243c.41fb7b06.
 * "Frustration is a Feature: Ugly Feelings and the Digital Humanities," *Pedagogy: Critical Approaches to Teaching Literature, Language, Composition, and Culture*, vol. 19 no 3, 2019
 * Sichani, Anna-Maria, James Baker, Maria José Afanador Llach, and Brandon Walsh.
 2019.
 “Diversity and Inclusion in Digital Scholarship and Pedagogy: The Case of the Programming Historian”.
 Insights 32 (1): 16.
 DOI: <a href="http://doi.org/10.1629/uksg.465">http://doi.org/10.1629/uksg.465</a>
 * "The Joycean Record: Listening Patterns and Sound Coteries," <em>James Joyce Quarterly</em>, vol. 53 no. 3-4, 2018